 - 14. Each service has identified several service development objectives to set out the transformation and development of the shared services to a single operating model.
 There are currently 8 service development objectives for the Phase 1 services with 4 being complete and 4 still ongoing. - 15.
-Some of the work that has been completed includes: - Developing a shared performance management system to ensure consistent reporting of data and performance, a more user-friendly system, and reduced data entry time. - The implementation of the shared Events team and Museums, Tourism and Culture service. - A review of the shared Audit and Risk team to ensure that resource and capacity are aligned to the priorities of the service and delivering efficiencies for transactional work.
+Some of the work that has been completed includes: - Developing a shared performance management system to ensure consistent reporting of data and performance, a more user-friendly system, and reduced data entry time. - The implementation of the shared Events team and Museums, Tourism and Culture service. - A review of the shared Audit and Risk team to ensure that resource and capacity are aligned to the priorities of the service and delivering efficiencies for transactional work. - 16.
+Development objectives that are ongoing but scheduled to be completed over the next year are as follows: - Delivering a shared HR operating model including HR system.
+This will support increased self-service and access to information for managers whilst enabling HR to focus capacity on case management, workforce planning and providing an advisory function. - Undertake a review of internal communications and digital channels to ensure that we are using best practice and adapting to the changing use of social media. - Review Legal services to develop a single operating model for the service.

-- 16. Development objectives that are ongoing but scheduled to be completed over the next year are as follows: - Delivering a shared HR operating model including HR system.
-This will support increased self-service and access to information for managers whilst enabling HR to focus capacity on case management, workforce planning and providing an advisory function. - Undertake a review of internal communications and digital channels to ensure that we are using best practice and adapting to the changing use of social media. - Review Legal services to develop a single operating model for the service. - 17.
-Benefits are also tracked for each service in relation to savings, service development, resilience and capacity, and staff development.
-Some of the key benefits for each service that have been delivered since the last review are highlighted below, with a full summary of all service development objectives and the benefits tracker available in appendix B.
+17. Benefits are also tracked for each service in relation to savings, service development, resilience and capacity, and staff development.
+Some of the key benefits for each service that have been delivered since the last review are highlighted below.